oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-system-sharding.md

 * Change the ownership for data volume `/scratch/oradata/dbfiles/CATALOG` exposed to catalog container as it has to be writable by oracle "oracle" (uid: 54321) user inside the container.
 * If this is not changed, then database creation will fail.
 For details, please refer, [oracle/docker-images for Single Instance Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

-### Catalog Container
+### Create Container

-Before performing catalog container, review the following notes carefully:
+Before creating catalog container, review the following notes carefully:

 **Notes:**
 * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.